br3ndonland/udacity-fsnd/info/markdown-guide.md

 ##### iA Writer pros

-- Cross-platform
+- Cross-platform (macOS, iOS, Windows)
 - Light/dark themes
+- Syntax highlighting: the grammatical syntax highlighting is interesting
+- Uses the same `#tag/subtag` nested tagging syntax from Bear
 - Currently just a one-time payment model, though that will probably change.

 ##### iA Writer cons

-- Lacks some of the features of Bear
+- Lacks many of the features of Bear
-- No syntax highlighting
+- No import from other apps.
+When manually importing notes exported from Bear as Markdown, it doesn't recognize the tags.
+Tags have to be manually typed out for iA Writer to recognize them.
+- Note links?
+- Tags are only recognized when they are typed in.
+If a tag is pasted in, or already present (for example, in a Markdown file that has been exported from Bear), the tags are not recognized.
 - Multimedia?
-- Evernote import?
+- No Linux support

 #### [Inkdrop](https://www.inkdrop.info/)